Felteng/how-are-your-reactions/README.md

 - Add more customization options to the Grid Game to allow the user to tailor their experience more.

+- Split the JavaScript into 2 different .js files for the seperate games to allow for better maintainability.

 ## Technologies used

 - HTML